mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 It differs from [I-D.huang-rats-agentic-eat-cap-attest](#idRatsAgentiEAT) by specifying measurable, cryptographically verifiable claims rather than abstract capabilities.

 # Acknowledgments
-The author thanks the ETSI ENI ISG and IETF RATS WG for their foundational work on AI trust and remote attestation.
+The authors thanks the ETSI ENI ISG and IETF RATS WG for their foundational work on AI trust and remote attestation.

 Authors' Address:
-Ayoub MESSOUS
+Ayoub MESSOUS, Lionel MORAND
 Huawei
 Email: ayoub.messous@huawei.com